dcslagel/las-util-cpp/README.md

 `parseLas` partially reads a las formatted file.

-The parser currently parses and displays the Version and Well-Information sections.
+The parser currently parses and displays the following sections:
+- Version
+- Well-Information
+- Log-Parameter

 Additional sections to be added in future iterations.

 OPTIONS